Charles-Frédéric Soehnée

 Charles-Frédéric Soehnée (3 November 1789, in Landau in der Pfalz as Carl-Friederich Söhne – 1 May 1878, in Le Pré-Saint-Gervais in Paris) was a French painter.
 He was the fourth child of merchant Jacques Frédéric Soehnée and Caroline Wilhelmine (née Krueger).

 In 1797 his family founded the company "Soehnée l'aîné & Cie".
 Their factories were located in the cities of Mulhouse, Colmar and Munster in Alsace.
 Their headquarters were in Paris where Soehnée eventually moved with his family.

 In Paris Soehnée studied under the neoclassical painter Anne Louis Girodet de Roussy-Trioson.
 His classmate and friend Pierre Louis de Laval (1790-1842) painted a portrait of him in 1812.
-In 1818, he executed more a group of than one hundred drawings, watercolors, and at least one lithograph, most of which depict grotesque scenes of imaginary beasts and travelers against the backdrop of desert landscapes.
+In 1818, he executed a group of more than one hundred drawings, watercolors, and at least one lithograph, most of which depict grotesque scenes of imaginary beasts and travelers against the backdrop of desert landscapes.